erikaduan/sparql_with_hobbits/README.md

 # Exercises
-1. Writing TARQL queries
+1. Generate a simple RDF with TARQL
-2. Writing SPARQL queries
+2. Generate more complex RDFs with TARQL
+3. Write a simple SPARQL query

 # Acknowledgements
++ [Official website](https://tarql.github.io/) containing documentation and tutorials for using the `tarql` package.
-+ [Website](https://www.ranker.com/list/hobbit-names/book-keeper) containing list of Hobbit names
++ [Website](https://www.ranker.com/list/hobbit-names/book-keeper) containing list of Hobbit names.